alexle/alexle.github.com/posts/make-your-own-luck.markdown

 ##Embrace failure##

 Don't be afraid of taking risks and failing.
 Everything that happens in life is a lesson, and the sooner you learn what the lesson is, the better prepared you'll be for the future.

-Some people are so disappointed from choosing the wrong fork in a road they dwell on it and don't go anywhere.
-Lucky people brush it off and move on, prepared for the next opportunity when it comes.
+Some people so disappointed from failing that they dwell on it and don't go anywhere.
+Lucky people realize that any ill fortune in their lives will, in the long run, work out of the best.
+They brush it off and move on, prepared for the next opportunity when it comes.

 [1]: http://en.wikipedia.org/wiki/Yes_Man_(film)